By Daniel Margrain

 This is not a theoretical point.
 NATO flatly rejected all ceasefire and peace proposals in Libya and demanded that Gaddafi “step down” in much the same way they demanded it of Assad in Syria.
-The motives of the West in the middle east, which the mainstream media characterize as benign, are in reality, an illusion.
+The motives of the imperial powers and their proxies in the middle east are characterized as benign.
+But this is an illusion.

-The Wests fomenting of war and chaos in Iraq and Libya by the U.S and its allies, from which spawned al-Qaida and ISIS, are the same forces that are tearing Syria and, at the time of writing, Iran apart.
+The fomenting of war and chaos in Iraq and Libya by the U.S and its allies, from which spawned al-Qaida and ISIS, are the same forces that are tearing Syria and, at the time of writing, Iran apart.
 Recent reports of widespread protests throughout the latter are the consequence of U.S economic sanctions of the kind used against Iraq and Syria.
 As journalist Nafeez Ahmed reported, the said protests were fomented by the U.S State Department.